☀︎

 🔍 Interoperability and Accessibility

-The supporting players of freedom, promoting the effective exercise thereof.
-Technology built to empower and not exclude.
+The supporting players of freedom, promoting its effective exercise.
+Technology built to enable and not exclude or constrain.

 Interoperability means that systems, formats, and protocols work together, enabling collaboration and allowing us to move data freely.
 Therefore, our platforms must support open standards and protocols.

 Accessibility means potentially and (preferably) easy to use for everyone—that is in accommodation of the folks of differing abilities.
-To the now healthy people who can’t be bothered to care, remember that our own senses will decline over time.
-You will get old, so think ahead.
+To the now healthy people who can’t be bothered to care, remember that our own senses decline over time.
+You almost certainly will get old, so think ahead.
 Don’t forget that ease-of-use benefits often accrue to others as well.
-Making a product easier to use, say for example for someone with arthritis, often makes it easier to use for everyone.
-[1] [2]
+Making a product easier to use, say for example for someone with arthritis, often makes it easier to use for everyone. 🔗 🔗

 Privacy